fibonacid/html-dialog-element-react/README.md

 ```

 Nothing remarkable here.
 Let's add the dialog element.
-We are going to create a `Dialog.tsx` with the bare minimum to make the element play nice with React.
+We are going to create a [`Dialog`](https://github.com/fibonacid/html-dialog-element-react/blob/main/src/Dialog.tsx) component with the bare minimum to make the element play nice with React.

 Let's start with the props: